noisrucer/girok/README.md

 #### 5.2.1 View options

-You can typer `girok showtask` command with no parameter.
+You can type `girok showtask` command with no parameter.
 The default view of the command is **list view**.

 Note that I've added some more tasks to make the visualization rich.